-The operation or drivability of the vehicle will not be affected by the instrumentation, and thus carries a similar risk as when you operate the vehicle normally.
+The operation or drivability of the vehicle should not be affected by the instrumentation, and thus carries a similar risk as when you operate the vehicle normally.
 However, if you violate state or local driving laws (such as driving under the influence, exceeding posted speed limits, or driving while distracted), the instrumentation could record evidence of these violations.
 This has the potential to pose greater than minimal risk of legal harm.
 A variety of strategies and procedures have been developed to reduce the potential for legal or economic harms.
 These strategies include encrypting the data obtained by sensors and cameras, using a code number to identify you with the code key maintained in a secure location, and obtaining a Certificate of Confidentiality.
 More details on these strategies are provided below.

-All data collection equipment is mounted such that, to the greatest extent possible, it does not pose a hazard or problem for you when you drive.
+All data collection equipment is mounted such that, to the greatest extent possible, it should not pose a hazard or problem for you when you drive.
 None of the data collection equipment should get in the way of your normal field of view.
-Placing the data collection system in the vehicle will not affect the operating or handling characteristics of the vehicle.
+Placing the data collection system in the vehicle should not affect the operating or handling characteristics of the vehicle.
 You are not being asked to change the way you drive or where you drive.
-There are non-driving risks resulting from participation.

 Five cameras are placed in the vehicle.
 If you drive into an area where cameras are not allowed, including international border crossings, certain military and intelligence locations, and certain manufacturing plants, there is a risk that you may be detained or arrested or that the vehicle may be impounded.
 For this reason, by signing this Informed Consent and thereby agreeing to participate in the study, you also are agreeing not to drive into any such areas while you are in this study.
 We have provided a letter for the glove box which can be used to explain the vehicle's role in the study while still maintaining your privacy and keeping confidential your role in the study.

 Throughout the study, we will take all possible steps to protect your privacy and keep confidential your role in the study and the confidentiality of your personally identifying information.
 To help us protect your privacy, we have obtained a Certificate of Confidentiality from the U.S. Department of Health and Human Services National Institutes of Health.
 With this Certificate, the researchers and study sponsors cannot be forced to disclose information that may identify you, even by a court subpoena, in any federal, state, or local civil, criminal, administrative, legislative, or other proceedings.
 However, the Certificate of Confidentiality does not prevent the researchers from disclosing voluntarily matters such as child abuse, or a participant's threatened or actual harm to self or others.
 In terms of a vehicle, this could also include items such as driving under the influence of drugs or alcohol, allowing an unlicensed minor to drive the vehicle, or habitually running red lights at high speed.
 Such behaviors may result in your removal from the study and reporting of the behavior to the appropriate authorities.
-In the event of a crash, it may not be possible to prevent the equipment and the data from falling into the hands of the police or an insurance company; if this happens, however, the measures discussed above, i.e. the data encryption and the certificate of confidentiality should help to ensure that such data remains unreadable and inaccessible to these individuals.
+In the event of a crash, it may not be possible to prevent the equipment and the data from falling into the hands of the police or an insurance company; if this happens, however, the data are still encrypted and inaccessible and unreadable to these individuals.